 See our Past Staff page to learn more.

-Applications will be judged by an interdisciplinary panel of faculty and staff from the University of Montana and its partners.
+Applications will be judged by a panel of faculty and staff from the University of Montana and its partners.
 The panel will rank applications based on (1) benefit to the UMZM and/or outreach audiences, (2) feasibility, (3) creativity, and (4) relevance of the internship experience to the student’s current or future interests.
 Internships will be awarded to the one or two top-ranked applications, depending on availability of funds.